Denver Infant Nerve Injury Attorneys

 Medical professionals must practice within the standard of care.
 Failure to do so is negligent.
 If the negligence was a cause of your baby’s injuries, you may have a medical malpractice case.

-If you believe your baby’s nerve damage is a result of medical negligence, contact Leventhal & Puga, P.C., as soon as possible.
-Our top medical malpractice lawyers will examine your medical records and look for signs of a preventable injury.
+If you believe your baby’s nerve damage is a result of medical negligence, contact Leventhal Puga Braley P.C. as soon as possible.
+Our infant nerve injury lawyers will examine your medical records and look for signs of a preventable injury.
 Call our Denver office at (303) 759-9945 today to schedule your no-cost consultation.